githubinsu/Inventory-Depletion-Forecasting/README.md

-# Inventory Depletion Prediction and Alert System using Exponential Weighted Moving Average (EWMA)
+# Inventory Depletion Forecasting and Alert System using Exponential Weighted Moving Average (EWMA)

 The provided code is for simulating inventory management using Exponential Weighted Moving Average (EWMA).